 What Are The Stages of Endometriosis?

-Stage 1: Endometriosis can develop during or after your period.
-Sometimes the endometrium is in a small number of places, and at other times they can be in one or more locations on your ovaries, fallopian tubes, or the tissue around them.
+Endometriosis can develop during or after your period.
+Sometimes, the endometrium is in a few places, and at other times, it can be in one or more locations on your ovaries, fallopian tubes, or the tissue around them.
 You might also have scarring (adhesions) inside the pelvis.
-If you have endometriosis without signs of scarring, it’s called “mild” endometriosis.
+If you have endometriosis without signs of scarring, it’s called mild endometriosis.

-Stage 2: The endometrial implants/lesions are larger, and there may be some scar tissue.
-These lesions/implants can be found in your organs or lining your uterus, ovaries, fallopian tubes, pelvic/abdominal tissues, or the spaces between these.
-Stage II lesions/implants may also occur on the ligaments that connect your uterus to your other pelvic organs.
+The endometrial implants or lesions are larger, and there may be some scar tissue.
+These lesions can be found in your organs or lining your uterus, ovaries, fallopian tubes, pelvic and abdominal tissues, or the spaces between these.
+Stage 2 lesions may also occur on the ligaments that connect your uterus to your other pelvic organs.

-Stage 4: Endometriosis is the most severe stage and the hardest to diagnose because it is practically impossible to see the disease without surgery.
-In this stage, there are a lot of lesions and adhesions in the ovaries, along with deep endometrium on the pelvic lining and ovaries.
-Plus, the tissue has metastasized (spread) to other anatomical organs as well.
-Often women with stage 4 will have been on a long journey to a diagnosis and have become quite ill.
+Stage 4 sees endometriosis in its most severe stage.
+This stage is the hardest to diagnose because it is practically impossible to see the disease without surgery.
+At this point, there are a lot of lesions and adhesions in the ovaries, along with deep endometrium on the pelvic lining and ovaries.
+Plus, the tissue will have spread to other anatomical organs.
+Often, women with stage 4 endometriosis will have been on a long journey to a diagnosis and have become quite ill.

-Endometriosis can go from one stage to the next overtime.
-That’s because it is not progressive in every woman suffering from it.
-As we mentioned earlier, it tends to follow a predictable pattern in some women, but that doesn’t mean every woman follows the same course.
+Endometriosis can go from one stage to the next over time.
+That’s because it is not progressive for every woman suffering from it.
+As we mentioned, it tends to follow a predictable pattern in some women, but that doesn’t mean every woman follows the same course.